dscroft/liascript_can_hacking/classroom.md

 - The arrow buttons at the bottom of the page.
 - The arrow keys on your keyboard.
 - The navigation bar on the left.

+You can adjust size and presentation of the page using the presentation mode <i class="icon icon-book lia-btn__icon"></i> and settings <i class="icon icon-settings lia-btn__icon"></i> icons in the top right corner of the page.

+You can also adjust language options but this activity has only been tested in English.

 -----------------------------